ath31st/management_control_system/README.md

 ### Gateway

 Implementation of an API gateway that is the single entry point for all managers and administrator.
+For the administrator - editing users, adding storage.
+For managers - creating and editing catalogs.
+Since my skills in frontend are negligible, I used the Thymeleaf template engine.
+The pages look very poor and empty, but they perform the task of visual and convenient management.

 ### Backend with PostgresQL database